until further notice

-On 16 March 2013, the Museum Berggruen, part of the Nationalgalerie, will reopen its doors to present to the public its famous collection of Modern Art.
+On 16 March 2013, the Museum Berggruen, part of the Nationalgalerie, reopened its doors to present to the public its famous collection of Modern Art.
 The museum, which until now was completely housed in the western Stülerbau, has been expanded to include both the former commandant's quarters adjoining the property on Spandauer Damm and the newly designed Bettina Berggruen Garden.

 The Museum Berggruen owes its name and genesis to the art dealer and collector Heinz Berggruen (1914-2007).
 Over a period of more than forty years, he assembled a suite of masterpieces by Pablo Picasso, Henri Matisse, Paul Klee, and Alberto Giacometti.
 The Berggruen Collection was first unveiled in 1996 in a permanent exhibition that went on show in the western Stülerbau entitled 'Picasso and His Time'.
 In 2000 the Stiftung Preussischer Kulturbesitz acquired the collection on behalf of the Nationalgalerie, of which the museum is part.
 Today the Museum Berggruen's collection, which has swelled in number thanks to additional significant loans from the Berggruen family, has become one of the most important public collections of Modern Art concentrating on works from the high-modern period.